 Click and Collect – Please contact us to arrange collection or delivery of this item

-the square section tapered body with cupped spinnings and a pointed finial atop the tented roof ridged down to each corner, all raised on a four-pronged chair-iron, the electric lamp-holder wired from the soffit,
+the square section tapered body with pointed spinnings atop the tented roof, all raised on a four-pronged chair-iron, the electric lamp-holder wired from the base,